CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description that clearly identifies its niche (Azure Application Insights instrumentation) and provides explicit trigger terms via a WHEN clause.
-The main weakness is that the 'what' portion could be more specific about the concrete actions or patterns it covers, rather than staying at a slightly abstract level with terms like 'telemetry patterns' and 'configuration references'.
+This is a solid skill description that clearly identifies its niche (Azure Application Insights instrumentation) and includes an explicit WHEN clause with relevant trigger terms.
+The main weakness is that the 'what' portion could be more specific about the concrete actions or patterns it covers, staying somewhat at the category level rather than listing specific capabilities like custom metrics, distributed tracing, or exception tracking.

 Suggestions

-Expand the capability description with more concrete actions, e.g., 'configure custom metrics, set up distributed tracing, add exception and dependency tracking, configure sampling and filtering'.
+Expand the capability list with more concrete actions, e.g., 'configure custom metrics, set up distributed tracing, add exception tracking, configure sampling and filtering' to improve specificity.

 DimensionReasoningScore